compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

 Let's go back to the main menu and then quit.
 The model is saved in the object **IM**.

-2.4) **Model Object**.
+## **Model Object**

-By typing the model name in the R console we can see its content.
+By typing the model name in the R console we can see its contents.
 You don't have to know how to read the model object, but it might help you understand how the package works.
 The *loci* index show your loci with mutation rates. the *I* index show the population structure, the third column indicates the number of pops and the following columns indicate  the number of individuals for each population.
 The *flags* index show the parameters of your model with respective priors.
 The *conds* index show the condition matrices and the *tree* parameter show the topology of the model.

 ```
   > Is